Assistant Professor of Law

 - Civil Procedure

 Ryan H. Nelson joined the faculty at South Texas College of Law Houston in 2021.
-His research focuses on employment law with a particular interest in discrimination and harassment, wage/hour issues, leaves of absence, and accommodations.
-His scholarship has been published or is forthcoming in the Michigan Law Review, B.Y.U.
-Law Review, Pepperdine Law Review, Yale Law & Policy Review, and the online companions to the N.Y.U.
-Law Review, California Law Review, and Vanderbilt Law Review.
+His research focuses on leveraging the civil litigation and other dispute resolution systems to advance the rights of poor and other marginalized workers, most often with respect to discrimination, harassment, wages, leaves of absence, and accommodations.
+His scholarship has been published or is forthcoming in the Michigan Law Review, Fordham Law Review, BYU Law Review, Tennessee Law Review, Pepperdine Law Review, Yale Law and Policy Review, and the online companions to the NYU Law Review, California Law Review, and Vanderbilt Law Review.
+He has advised state attorneys’ general offices and other administrative agencies on employment law reforms and helped to draft associated proposed legislation and regulations.
+Moreover, he has provided legal commentary for Fox 26 Houston and in periodicals like Slate, USA Today, and the Houston Chronicle.

-In his free time, Ryan enjoys trivia (he regularly hosts trivia nights and appeared as a contestant on Jeopardy! and Who Wants to Be a Millionaire?), karaoke (with a preference for country music and musical theater), and board games (favorites include Sushi Go Party!, Pandemic Legacy, and Ticket to Ride).
+In his free time, Ryan enjoys trivia (he loves pub trivia and has appeared as a contestant on Jeopardy!, Who Wants to Be a Millionaire?, and The Hustler), karaoke (with a preference for country music and musical theater), and board games (his favorites include Pandemic Legacy, Hansa Teutonica, Sushi Go Party!, Ticket to Ride, and Chess).

 Show / Hide Bibliography

-Substantive Pay Equality: Tips, Commissions, and How to Remedy the Pay Disparities They Inflict, 40 Yale L. & Pol’y Rev._____ (forthcoming 2021).
+Substantive Pay Equality: Tips, Commissions, and How to Remedy the Pay Disparities They Inflict, 40 Yale L. & Pol’y Rev. 149 (2021).
 Winner of the 2020 Harvard Law School Irving Oberman Memorial Prize for Best Paper on Law and Social Change

 Now and Again: Reappraising Disability Leave as an Accommodation, 46 BYU L. Rev. 1489 (2021).